Successful implementation: Structural analysis of a reclaimer

 KOT was responsible for the structural validation, using FEM, of a reclaimer in around 1800 tons and the process capacity of nearly 11000 tons/hour.
 It is one of the assets responsible for handling sinter e pellet feed in a client’s facility.

 Initiated by the computational modeling of the asset in a CAE (Computer Aided Engineering) software, the analysis using the finite elements method takes place in a software environment.
 It is possible to create a tridimensional model reproducing the exact geometry of the asset.
-Three of the four sessions of the model of the reclaimer created can be seen in Figures 1 and 2.
+Right below, in Figure 1, we can see the generated model of the Reclaimer and its component division.

 Material handling equipment of this kind work under high load rates, arising from the equipment’s own weight, the added load due to the wind, as well as the operation loading.
 The FEM analysis allows the discretization and application of these loads over the structural arrangement of the equipment.
 Starting from the applied loads, the static, buckling fatigue, connections, stability and modal analysis are elaborated.
 The results are interpreted according to the criterion established by standards.

 In the static analysis the reclaimer in question specific standard criteria were adopted for the elements under different tension envelopes and usage indexes (UI) for each load combination.
 In the analysis of the bar elements, the usage indexes were not found to be above the allowed level.
 In the analysis of the shell elements, it was observed that, in certain regions of the counterbalance, UIs of the structure which exceed normative values were obtained, as shown in figure 3.